seegg/Utilities/components/README.md

 ## [Dropdown select list](dropdown-list)
-A component with similar functions to `HTML Select` for React-Native.
-On press it opens a modal with all the options.
+A component for React-Native with similar functions to the HTML `Select` element.
+On press it opens a modal that lists all the options.
 A search box is also available to filter the options for large lists.
 <div>
   <img src='../assets/droplist-close.png' alt='bottom drawer close' width="400">
   <img src='../assets/droplist-open.png' alt='bottom drawer open' width="400">